 Working with companies and individuals in various capacities.
-Mentoring, software development, etc. Ruby and Clojure.
+Mentoring, software development, etc. Predominantly Clojure & Ruby

 Working closely with clients: requirement gathering via story carding, daily standup calls, Really ‘owning’ a project, other than financially, etc. ‘Agile’, Merciless Refactoring, BDD/TDD via Rspec and Cucumber, preferring a heavier integration-test based approach now, Pair programming (always), and all that other good stuff.
 Develop professional software, contribute to OSS projects, etc!